 Pilot-in-Command Time (61.51(e))

 This is where the FAA differs most dramatically from other authorities.
-You can log PIC time when:
+The main §61.51(e) paths for logging PIC time include:

-• You are acting as PIC of an aircraft that requires more than one pilot by type certification or regulation
+- You are acting as PIC of an aircraft that requires more than one pilot by type certification or regulation, subject to the certificate limits in §61.51(e)

-This is fundamentally different from EASA, where PIC time is tied to who was designated as commander.
+This is fundamentally different from EASA, which has no general “sole manipulator” PIC logging rule.
 If you fly under both systems, understanding this distinction is critical.
 More on that below.

 Second-in-Command Time (61.51(f))

-You can log SIC time when you are qualified under 14 CFR 61.55 and occupy a crewmember station in an aircraft that requires more than one pilot by its type certificate or by the regulations under which the flight is conducted.
+You can log SIC time when you meet one of the §61.51(f) paths: for example, when you are qualified under the SIC requirements and occupy a crewmember station in an aircraft that requires more than one pilot by its type certificate, or when you hold the required category, class, and instrument rating if applicable and more than one pilot is required by the type certificate or the regulations under which the flight is conducted.

 Instrument Time (61.51(g))